30 tools for blockchain data and live chain queries

 ONESOURCE_API_KEY=<key> npx -y @one-source/mcp@latest

-After adding, reload the MCP server and call 1s_setup_check — it should show Status: Configured (API key).
+After adding, reload the MCP server and call 1s_setup_check — under Current configuration it should report Active auth method: API key (with the first 6 characters of your key).

 Blockchain API endpoints are priced in USDC on Base via x402.
 When you set X402_PRIVATE_KEY, the server automatically handles payments — tool calls are paid and retried transparently without any extra work from the agent.